AHRQ YouTube Policy

 - Increase the number of subscribers and video views to spread AHRQ's messages to various consumer audiences.

 - Raise the profile of the Agency by highlighting work that is central to AHRQ's mission.

 Each video should strategically disseminate up-to-date and relevant AHRQ information.
-To identify appropriate YouTube content, AHRQ staff and contractors work collaboratively with the appropriate program and Office of Communications and Knowledge Transfer (OCKT) staff members.
-All videos are subject to review by AHRQ's YouTube Content Manager, Biff LeVee in OCKT, who maintains AHRQ's YouTube account.
+To identify appropriate YouTube content, AHRQ staff and contractors work collaboratively with the appropriate program and Office of Communications (OC) staff members.
+All videos are subject to review by AHRQ's YouTube Content Manager, Biff LeVee in OC, who maintains AHRQ's YouTube account.

 YouTube is a communication tool that places a high value on sharing and commenting on videos.
 The following guidelines govern AHRQ's interactions on YouTube: